apjv05/LeetCode/Problems/Linked Lists/README.md

 Key Properties
 - Iterative Approach
-    - Maintain three pointers: previous (initially None), current (initially head), and next_temp
+    - Maintain three pointers: previous (initially null), current (initially head), and next
     - In each iteration
         1. Store your next node in a variable `temp`
         2. Reverse it by setting `current->next = previous`